ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ![](/media/screen-shot-2020-01-12-at-20.26.12.png)

+The next group of labels creates a router named http-catchall that will catch all HTTP requests and forwards it to a router called redirect-to-https.
+This has the added benefit of redirecting our traffic to https.

 ```
 - "traefik.http.routers.http-catchall.rule=hostregexp(`{host:.+}`)"
 - "traefik.http.routers.http-catchall.entrypoints=web"
 - "traefik.http.routers.http-catchall.middlewares=redirect-to-https@docker"
 - "traefik.http.middlewares.redirect-to-https.redirectscheme.scheme=https"
 ```

-This code block creates a router named http-catchall that will catch all HTTP requests and will forward it to a router called redirect-to-https@docker.
-This has the added benefit of redirecting our traffic to https.

 Revisit the client service.